izayoijiichan/VGO/Documentation~/UniVGO/Installation.md

 |UniVgo.Editor|VGO import / export|-|*|

 - For each of UniVgo, and UniVgo.Editor, * is attached to the dependent DLL.
-- DepthFirstScheduler, MToon, ShaderProperty, UniUnlit is a program packed in UniVRM (© vrm-c).
+- MToon, ShaderProperty, UniUnlit is a program packed in VRMShaders (© vrm-c).
+- DepthFirstScheduler is a program packed in UniVRM (© vrm-c).
-- When using UniVRM and UniVGO together, it is necessary to delete the duplicate files (DepthFirstScheduler, MToon, ShaderProperty, UniUnlit) that were packed when UniVgo was obtained.
+- When using UniVRM and UniVGO together, it is necessary to delete the duplicate files (DepthFirstScheduler) that were packed when UniVgo was obtained.
   Also, if the error is displayed by UniVgo, please move UniVgo, UniGLTFforUniVgo, UniSkybox, UniStandardParticle to the `Assets` folder.

 ___
-Last updated: 20 June, 2020
+Last updated: 4 July, 2020
 Editor: Izayoi Jiichan

 *Copyright (C) 2020 Izayoi Jiichan.
 All Rights Reserved.*